gao-hongnan/omniverse/_sources/computer_science/type_theory/05-typevar-bound-constraints.md

 ## Some Motivation, The Problem With Unconstrained Type Variable

-Let's first examine why unconstrained type variables can lead to issues, a simple `add` function that adds two arguments together:
+We start off with some motivation.
+To understand why unconstrained type variables can be problematic, let's examine a simple `add` function that combines two arguments:

 ```python
 from typing import TypeVar